 The Philosophy Department views the development of teaching competence as an integral part of its overall Ph.D. program and takes various steps to train its doctoral students to become excellent teachers of philosophy.
+It offers different types of teaching opportunities, which gradually prepare its students to teach their own classes.
+These opportunities are enhanced by the department's pedagogical support through individual faculty mentorship and year round discipline-specific pedagogical events offered through its pedagogy program.
 The first teaching opportunities come in the form of course assistantships.
 The professor responsible for the course in which a doctoral student serves as an assistant is also responsible for monitoring the doctoral student's teaching progress in that course and preparing a written report of her teaching performance therein.
 Once a doctoral student has proven herself as a teaching assistant, she is permitted to do stand-alone teaching.
 In these cases, too, however, the design of the syllabus of the course is developed in consultation with a member of the faculty.
 Here, too, that faculty member is responsible for further monitoring the doctoral student's teaching progress over the duration of the stand-alone course and preparing a written report of her teaching performance as a solo instructor.

 The initial guaranteed funding for five years awarded to students admitted to the program includes a teaching obligation.
 That obligation standardly takes the form of the student serving four times as an instructor -- usually three times as a course assistant and once as an instructor of a stand-alone course.
 Normally, students complete one teaching assistantship in their third year, after completion of the Preliminary Essay, and two in their fourth year.
 Normally, students give their stand-alone course in the fifth year.
 These first four teaching stints are not further compensated: they are owed to the Division of Humanities in return for the initial five-year aid package.
 This four-time teaching obligation is a requirement of the Department of Philosophy's Ph.D. program.